Asuna-AS/stillbirth-backend/README.md

 ---
-title: Flask
-description: A popular minimal server framework for Python
+<h1 align="center">Risk Analysis and Calculator for Stillbirth</h1>

+This Repository contains the backend files for the stillbirth calculator app that only meant for deployment!!

 tags:
   - python
   - flask
 ---

-# Python Flask Example

-This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app that serves a simple JSON response.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/zUcpux)